 In the following, we assume that $(E_i)_{i=1}^n$ and $(\varepsilon^i)_{i=1}^n$ are left-invariant.
 Analogous arguments follow for the right-invariant case.
 The only caveat is that the left-invariant and right-invariant metrics and volume forms may or may not turn out to be the same, as discussed in my previous post .

 Let’s scrutinize the left-invariance of $E_i$.
-Pretend that the left-multiplication map sends $G$ to another Lie group, $G^💧$!
+Pretend that the left-multiplication map $L_g$ sends $G$ to another copy of itself, denoted as $G^💧$!

 🍩 Left-Invariance of Geometric Structure